 - fraction (%) of positive cells

-- area based view representing immunostained areas (%) within cells.
+- Area: area-based view representing immunostained areas (%) within cells.
 The color code represents a range of immunoreactivity, yellow (weak/moderate), green (moderate/strong) and red (strong).
 Negative/very weak areas are transparent.
-The intensity score is generated from this area based analysis.
+The intensity score is generated from the total of this area based analysis.

 Back to top